scott-wyatt/merklie/README.md

 ### addLeaf(value, doHash)

 Adds a value as a leaf to the tree.
 The value must be either a Buffer or a hex string, otherwise set the optional doHash to true to have your value hashed prior to being added to the tree.
+It returns the index of the leaf added.

 ```js
 const hexData = '05ae04314577b2783b4be98211d1b72476c59e9c413cfb2afa2f0c68e0d93911'